pranesh0104/CIS-667-Project-Minesweeper-AI/README.md

 # Upon grid selection, the user will input row and column indices in the format "row,column" to select a game square where an action is to be performed.
 Also you can enter "-1,-1"   to exit to main menu.
 # Once a square is selected, the user can choose from 2 valid actions - Reveal, Flag.
 Reveal will display the value of the sqaure.
 The Flag option lets you flag/un-flag the         selected square
 # Game ends if a mine is revealed (You Lose) or once you have flagged all the mines and revealed all the other game squares (You Win).

+#Running AlphaSweeper_MCTS.py

+Run the code in the terminal using the syntax "python AlphaSweeper_MCTS.py"
+# Once the program is executed, the user will be prompted to input a custom grid size in the format "rowsize,columnsize"
+# Upon grid selection, the Tree search algorithm wlll make use of MCTS to perform specified number of rollouts
+# When an ideal action is chosen, user will be prompted to press "Enter" to continue the process or enter any other key to exit.